-Practices should consider where a patient presenting with an emergency condition would be managed.
+Practices should consider where to manage a patient presenting with an emergency condition.
 They should make sure this place would be appropriate.
-Medicines in the practice to help manage medical emergencies should be held in safe and appropriate storage conditions.
+Medicines in the practice to help manage medical emergencies should be stored in safe, appropriate conditions and known to staff.

 This is not intended to be either exhaustive or mandatory.
 The final decision needs to be taken in context so choices/omissions can be professionally justifiable, and appropriately risk assessed.